rahul-gharat/dronahq-docs/docs/control-editor-ide/adding-new-properties.md

 import Image from '@site/src/components/Image';

-# Addning new properties in Coffee file's edit section
+# Adding new properties in Coffee file's edit section

 All the properties need to be written inside